filippaleuckfeld/Moore-s-Law-Linear-Regression/Output.md

 # This File Explains the images(Output)

-* Image named 1 shows the Graph Of give data(Moore.csv).
+* First Image shows the Graph Of give data(Moore.csv).
-* Image named 2 shows the Graph of given data after applying log function.
+* Second Image shows the Graph of given data after applying log function.
-* Image named 3 shows the Graph with the "Best Line Of Fitting".
+* Last Image shows the Graph with the "Best Line Of Fitting".

+CHECK ISSUES FOR IMAGES